Healthy Living for Children

 What are guidelines for feeding my child who is 1 to 6 years old?

-- Give your child whole milk until he is 2 years old.
-His body needs the extra fat in whole milk to help him grow.
-After he turns 2, he can drink skim or low-fat milk (such as 1 or 2% milk).
+- Give your child whole milk until he or she is 2 years old.
+Your child's body needs the extra fat in whole milk to help him grow.
+After he or she turns 2, your child can drink skim or low-fat milk (such as 1 or 2% milk).

 - Do not give your child foods that can cause choking.
 These foods include hot dogs, raw vegetables, hard candy, and nuts.
 Young children who do not have all their teeth cannot chew and swallow these foods easily.
 These foods may cause children under 4 years old to choke.

-- Be patient and let your child learn how to feed himself.
+- Be patient and let your child learn how to feed himself or herself.
 Children between 1 and 2 years are still developing eating skills.
-Food may end up on the floor or on your child instead of in his mouth.
-It will take time for him to learn how to use a spoon to feed himself.
-Avoid giving your child a fork until he is able to use it without hurting himself.
+Food may end up on the floor or on your child instead of in his or her mouth.
+It will take time for your child to learn how to use a spoon.
+Avoid giving your child a fork until he or she is able to use it without hurting himself or herself.

-- Do not force your child to eat new foods if he does not want to.
-Offer the food again after a few days, and let your child decide if he wants to eat it.
+- Do not force your child to eat new foods if he or she does not want to.
+Offer the food again after a few days, and let your child decide if he or she wants to eat it.
 Children need to see a new food as many as 8 or 10 times before they are willing to eat it.

 What are guidelines for feeding my child who is 6 to 11 years old?